 Very important: the correlation between the price of gold and the monetary base M2.

 As seen on below chart, the monetary base M2 continued its steep rise in 2021.
 It started stagnating in 2022.
 Historically, we see that gold and the monetary base move in the same direction.
 Gold tend to overshoot the monetary base but mostly it tends to happen temporarily.

-Comment added on Augsust 4th, 2023: Gold would catch up because the divergence between the price of gold and M2 was out of balance.
+Gold should catch up because the divergence between the price of gold and M2 was out of balance.
 Both are more in synch now.
 This suggests that gold in nicely in synch with the monetary base.
 In other words, it will be the directly influencing markets like USD and Yields that will play a crucial role in determining the future gold price trend.